David Wu (American actor)

 David Wu (Cantonese: Ng Dai-Wai, 吳大維 (吴大维, Wú Dàwéi); born Southbridge, Massachusetts, 2 October 1966), also known by the nickname Wu-Man, is a Chinese American film actor, TV personality and formerly MTV Asia and Channel V video jockey.

 Early life

-Wu grew up in Taiwan, but attended high school in America.
+Wu grew up in Taiwan and attended an American international school, but attended middle and high school in America.
 He graduated from the University of Washington in Seattle.